559Labs/YemekKitabi/README.md

-# YemekKitabi
+# Yemek Kitabı

-Cookbook Web App.
-A Django-powered application
+A cookbook Web app, built with Django.